 ONCE A YEAR

-Broomfield Veterinary Hospital specializes in rabbit care, with trained veterinarians who can give your pet bunny the longest and happiest life.
+for adult rabbits and more frequently for baby rabbits (kittens) and senior rabbits.
+Broomfield Veterinary Hospital specializes in rabbit care, with trained veterinarians who can give your bunny a happy, healthy life.

 - Facial swelling